 Ever since moving into our home, we have been saving up to do a budget kitchen makeover.
 And by budget, I mean simple updates that will make the biggest impact.
 Think DIY counter tops, a farmhouse sink, cabinet lighting and back-splash galore!
 Now before I get too ahead myself, we are still saving up for most of those projects.
 As many of you know, we do all of our home renovations and projects with cash.
 The kitchen makeover is planned out in my head, but doing the projects will be a slow process.
 Now you can see why we are such big fans of DIY. 😉 I am happy to share that today I am offering a how-to-guide for the first project of our budget kitchen makeover series: cabinet lighting!
 See how we transformed a dark and shadowy kitchen into a well lit and cozy space with this 30 minute DIY cabinet lighting project!

 (Affiliate links are provided below for convenience.
 For more information see my disclosure, here.)

-- (4) Utilitech Under cabinet Lighting LED Motion Bar (purchased in-store at Lowe’s but this option from Amazon would also work)
+- (4) Utilitech Under cabinet Lighting LED Motion Bar (we purchased ours in-store at Lowe’s but this option from Amazon would also work)